QubesOS/qubes-doc/external/configuration-guides/vpn.md

 ![Settings-NetVM.png](/attachment/wiki/VPN/Settings-NetVM.png)

-If you want to update your TemplateVMs through the VPN, it will be necessary to create a separate "sys-update" or "sys-firewall-vpn" VM with the "provides network" option set and with its netvm set to use the VPN VM.
-Next, use `qubes-global-settings` to change the update VM to the one you created.
-Then enable the `qubes-updates-proxy` service in your new update VM.
+If you want to update your TemplateVMs through the VPN, you can enable the `qubes-updates-proxy` service for your new VPN VM and configure the [qubes-rpc policy](https://www.qubes-os.org/doc/software-update-domu/#updates-proxy).
-You can do this in the Services tab in Qubes VM Manager or on the command-line:

-    qvm-service -e <name> qubes-updates-proxy

 Troubleshooting